 Bisquick Sausage Balls are simply bite-sized dynamos of flavor!
 They’re one of those snacks that you can’t stop eating!
 The perfect party food and so easy to make, they’ll defeat a snack attack any time.

 Bisquick Sausage Balls with cream cheese are a common variation, but I prefer the bite of extra sharp cheddar with the sausage.
 My Bisquick Sausage Balls are moist, meaty, and utterly scrumptious!
-The Pioneer Woman sausage balls are actually a pizza roll variation.
-They’re wonderful but way more work to prepare than mine.
+When you Google search the Pioneer Woman sausage balls, you’re directed to a pizza roll recipe.
+I’m sure if she made sausage balls her recipe would be fabulous!
+Let’s hope she soon develops a recipe so we can all have variety in this tasty finger food.

 Bisquick was developed as a baking convenience in the 1930s.
-We’re still using it today to whip up quick and easy recipes.
+We’re still using it today to whip up quick and easy Bisquick recipes.
 My Impossible Cheeseburger Pie with Bisquick comes together ‘impossibly’ quick for a perfect midweek meal your family will request over and over!
 For dessert, Bisquick Peach Cobbler capitalizes on that magic mix for a super easy sweet treat!
-Bisquick Breakfast Casserole is an easy breakfast recipe that is loaded with sausage, egg, potatoes, and peppers!
-Bisquick Coffee Cake a sweet treat in the morning!

 - Comes together in minutes.